Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Introduction and Summary

 \subsection{Main results and Contributions}

-This work extends, to quadratic order in spin, our parallel study \cite{Ra.Iso.IntegO1.26} (hereafter Paper~I) at linear order in spin.
-There, linear-in-spin integrability was shown to hold under the sole condition that the background spacetime admits a non-degenerate Killing--Yano tensor, thus including non-vacuum spacetimes.
-In the present analysis, this result extends in one direction (from dipole to quadrupole, i.e., from linear to quadratic order in the secondary’s spin) but is restricted to Einstein (or $\Lambda$-vacuum) spacetimes admitting Killing--Yano symmetry.
-We refer to Paper~I for details not repeated here.
+This work extends the linear-in-spin analysis of Paper~I \cite{Ra.Iso.IntegO1.26} to quadratic order in the secondary's spin.
+The main results are:

-The main results established in this paper are: \begin{itemize} \item Section~\ref{sec:Ham}---a 10-dimensional and covariant Hamiltonian formulation for the MPTD equations under the TD SSC, consistent at quadratic order in spin (including dipole-squared effects and a spin-induced quadrupole)~\footnote{This framework is the one used by one of us in \cite{Ra.CQG.24} for the quadratic-in-spin integrability proof in Kerr.}.
-The framework is independent of the background spacetime.
-Physically, the Hamiltonian function reduces to an effective conserved mass $\tilde{\mu}$ of the secondary~\footnote{For geodesic and linear-in-spin Hamiltonian frameworks, the Hamiltonian is related to the norm of its four-momentum, which is \emph{not} conserved when quadratic-in-spin effects are included (cf. section~\ref{sec:TDSSC})}. \item Section~\ref{sec:Carter-Rudiger}---the construction of a quadratic-in-spin, generalized Carter constant $Q$ that is conserved for $\kappa=1$ in any type-D Einstein spacetime endowed with Killing-Yano symmetry.
-This is crucially based on exploiting the covariance of the Kerr-specific results in \cite{ComDruVin.23} and extending them to generic type-D Einstein spacetimes.
-For $\kappa\neq 1$, this quantity is not conserved; \item Section~\ref{sec:PBint}---a proof that the aforementioned Hamiltonian is integrable in type-D Einstein spacetimes with Killing-Yano symmetry and $\kappa=1$.
-This is done by exhibiting five independent (and Poisson-commuting) constants of motion, including the Hamiltonian $H = -{\tilde \mu}^2/2$ itself and four other constants, all existing thanks to the Killing-Yano symmetry.
-When $\kappa\neq 1$, integrability is lost. \end{itemize}
+\begin{itemize} \item {Section~\ref{sec:Ham}}---a covariant Hamiltonian formulation for the MPTD equations under the TD SSC, consistent at quadratic order in spin.
+The framework incorporates both dipole-squared effects \textit{and} the spin-induced quadrupole \eqref{Jabcd} on a 10-dimensional physical phase space $\mathcal{P}$, obtained via Dirac--Bergmann reduction.
+The Hamiltonian is an autonomous constant of motion identified with the conserved effective mass $\tilde{\mu}$ of the secondary, which differs from the dynamical mass $\mu$ (the norm of the four-momentum) at quadratic order.
+The formulation is independent of the background spacetime. \item {Section~\ref{sec:Carter-Rudiger}}---the construction of a quadratic-in-spin generalized Carter constant $Q$ that is conserved for $\kappa=1$ in any Einstein spacetime admitting a KY tensor.
+This extends the Kerr-specific result of \cite{ComDruVin.23} by recasting their construction in a coordinate-free, null bivector formalism adapted to the spacetimes with the KY symmetry. \item {Section~\ref{sec:PBint}}---a proof that the system is Liouville--Arnold integrable for $\kappa=1$ in Einstein spacetimes with KY symmetry.
+We exhibit five independent, Poisson-commuting first integrals on $\mathcal{P}$: the Hamiltonian $H$, two Killing-vector invariants $\Xi$ and $\mathfrak{X}$, the linear-in-spin R\"udiger constant $K$, and the quadratic generalized Carter constant $Q$.
+The proof proceeds via covariant Poisson-bracket computations using the null bivector decomposition of Sec.~\ref{sec:KY}.
+For $\kappa \neq 1$, $K$ and $Q$ are no longer conserved and integrability is lost \cite{ComDruVin.23}. \end{itemize}